 For that Facebook event, Kris and I decided to drive 15 hours from Vancouver to the San Francisco Bay Area.
 During that drive, I recall us talking about creating more websites to further fuel our passion for creating and publishing world-class multimedia content.
 We even spoke about incorporating a company to better organize ourselves professionally, but would we incorporate using The Pinnacle List name?
 We knew we later wanted to relaunch BuyRIC, so would that be the corporate name?
 Well, neither would later become the name, as we put the idea of incorporation on the backburner for a few years.

 Rewinding just a bit, Kris and I did experience a miss with another website we launched in 2012.
-We called it CYGY, which was described as featuring a wide variety of interesting, informative, and entertaining topics that largely focussed on pop culture, science, technology, and history.
+We called it CYGY, which was described as featuring a wide variety of interesting, informative, and entertaining topics that largely focused on pop culture, science, technology, and history.
 After six months, we pulled the plug on it.

 During this period in time, we learned a lot about focus – such as when to say no to an idea, and whether or not an idea could have the potential to become something great in the future, versus its prospects today.
 For example, we believe that relaunching a revamped BuyRIC will garner tremendous success, now more than ever in 2022 – so we will be doing that.
 This kind of foresight is attainable after feeling the frustration of saying yes to too many ideas, which oscillates focus, to the detriment of properly growing a brand with rewarding revenue channels.
 Entrepreneurs gain this kind of wisdom, insight, and analytical sense of reason, after bearing the scar tissue from experimenting with multiple startup projects at once, which can falter foundations with false-hope highs and turbulent lows.